What information does Dwolla collect?

-In order to request a copy of personal information or to request deletion of personal information, California residents can forward verifiable consumer requests to Dwolla through one of the following methods:
+In order to request, deletion or a copy of your personal information, you may forward verifiable consumer requests to Dwolla through one of the following methods:

 - Emailing us at email@example.com;

-Only you, or someone registered with the California Secretary of State in order to act upon your behalf, may make a verifiable consumer request.
-You may also make a verifiable consumer request on behalf of your minor child.
-You may only make a verifiable consumer request for data access, transport, or deletion twice within a twelve-month period.
+Only you, or someone legally permitted to act upon your behalf, may make a verifiable consumer request.
+For example, you may make a verifiable consumer request on behalf of your minor child.

 In order to submit a verifiable consumer request to Dwolla, the request must both provide sufficient detail for Dwolla to be able to appropriately ascertain your identity and give sufficient clarity for Dwolla to understand the nature of the request.
 Dwolla will determine the criteria for a verifiable consumer request based upon the nature of the request and account.